DovieW/obsidian-android-sync/README.md

 All vaults will sync at 4am every day using a Tasker profile.
 ## Notes
 - You should get a notification if a sync fails.
 This requires AutoNotification from the PlayStore.
-To disable this, disable the Sync Error Notification profile.
+To disable this, disable the Sync Error Notification profile. ([not working currently](https://github.com/DovieW/obsidian-android-sync/issues/3))
 - If this repository has new commits that you want, running the `setup` command should pull them down.
 After which, you may be prompted to run a command to update the setup script itself, if it was updated.